r-chong/chat/README.md

 Two years after its creation, the website has received 158 commits and broadcasted over 80,000 messages.
 This doesn't even include the code that I had created before uploading to GitHub!

-We are currently in the midst of planning a completely revamped chat website, from scratch!
-Check it out at https://github.com/r-chong/Ultimate-Chat
+We are currently in the midst of planning a completely revamped chat website that follows proper coding conventions and updated libraries from the very start.
+Check out the repository [here!](https://github.com/r-chong/Ultimate-Chat )
 > Jun 01, 12:09pm [YIP]: I am ahenquote launchin rockets here 🚀🚀🚀

 ![image](https://user-images.githubusercontent.com/71291954/129407882-2ca66507-519a-40d9-aff3-ab17880ab40e.png)